among/fusus/fusus/docs/about/alignment.md

 ## Sanity

-First of all we need to know whether all words of both LF and LK occur left and right, without gaps and duplications and in the right order.
+First of all we need to know whether all words of both AF and LK occur left and right, without gaps and duplications and in the right order.
 We check that.
 This is important, because the alignment algorithm is under